 Thrift comes too late when you reach the dregs of the barrel” Hesiod

-A philosophical approach to work life balance is often characterised by thrift.
+A philosophical approach to work life balance for people writing novels is often characterised by thrift.
 Whatever thrift maybe, it is essential to ponder it and it’s antonyms.
 Writing about your idea of thrift is a resolute first step towards realising your own vision of the good life that is actually good.
 It will move you forward in the project of freeing yourself for yourself.

 What are you freeing yourself from?
 Enslavement – by the ideas and beliefs that have been deformed through your particular life experiences, or growing up in particular community at a particular time in your culture’s history.
 And of course, your vices.
 We are all enslaved one way or another, and taking on a philosophical way of life is a conscious move towards freedom.
 This sense of freedom is a significant component for the development of work life balance and can be a central undertaking in life coaching.

 If you want to free yourself through philosophy, then, like personalised career development, the sooner you start, the more comprehensive the freedom you create and the better your life is likely to be across your journey.
 Assimilative writing is an important exercise.
 It is a way of writing that uses prompts from age old wisdom to generate thinking that is distinctly your own.
 Doing it regularly fuels the intensification of the relationship with yourself that is a signal the ancient healing studies are working.

 The type of aphorisms you select are those that contain some ancient words of the wise that speak to you personally.
 Seneca uses them liberally throughout his Letters.
 In particular he closes each of the first 29 letters with an aphorism, mostly drawing on Epicurus.
 By doing that, Seneca is illustrating the importance of the techniques as a way of working through his program.
 He has provided examples of how to make those wise quotes part of our self, and our life.